MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/standard-activities/rename-file.md

 ## Configuring the Rename File Activity
  Before you configure the Rename File activity, you need to determine the following:

-- The original file name you are renaming.
+- The original file name you're renaming.

 - The new name of the file